TruStory/truchain/README.md

 This creates:

-`bin/trucli`: TruStory command-line client and lite client

 `bin/truchaind`: TruStory blockchain daemon

-`trucli`, the light client, will ideally run on it's own machine.
-It will communicates with `truchaind` via RPC.

 `truchaind` will initially run as a single Cosmos node, but eventually as a zone of many nodes.
 It includes an HTTP server which handles all API requests.